 In 2000, EOCIL obtained office space with Malheur County Volunteer Services and moved into its own downtown office space in 2001.
 In 2003, EOCIL developed a relationship with the Murata family, a prominent farming family, which resulted in the family donating office space to the center in Ontario’s medical district.

 EOCIL began providing direct services in 2000 to 10 Eastern Oregon counties.
 With only one office and one staff member located in Ontario, staff would travel throughout the service area to provide services.
 This made for long days: leaving the Ontario office at 5 a.m.; meeting with clients located in the service area furthest away from the Ontario office — Boardman; more appointments in each county served by EOCIL; returning to Ontario around 3 a.m.
-This exhausting pattern continued until funding was obtained to open a satellite office in Pendleton and hire staff.
+This exhausting pattern continued until funding was obtained to open a satellite offices in Pendleton and the Dalles.

 EOCIL currently serves 13 counties and maintains three offices: a corporate office in Ontario, Ore., and branch offices in Pendleton and The Dalles.